shiroto/GA_WebDevelopment/README.md

-# GA_Web_Development
+# Web Advanced
-Project for the course "Web Development" at Games Academy
+Project for lecture at Games Academy.

 # How to build
+1. Install Node.js
-1. Install webpack with
+2. Install webpack with
 ```
 npm install -g webpack-cli
 ```
-2. Run build.bat from PowerShell
+3. Run build.bat from PowerShell